karlospn/mytechramblings-site-source-code/content/posts/create-a-website-with-hugo-and-gh.md

 And that's it!
 You are ready to go!

-There are a lot of options for hosting an static website but I chose GitHub Pages because it is free, easy to work with and I already have an existing account.
+There are a lot of options for hosting a static website, but I chose GitHub Pages because it is free, easy to work with and I already have an existing account.

 # Steps